AaltoICMCourse/AaltoICMCourse.github.io/_posts/example-python-audio/2018-10-19-ICM-example-python-audio-wavegan.md

 author: xx
 ---

+WaveGAN is a sound generation system that takes in a big library of sounds and learns to create new examples of it using deep learning.
+This exercise is an instruction of how to train and use the WaveGAN.

-This page will be ready soon.
-Please view this instructions [Here](https://github.com/SopiMlab/MachineLearningWithAudio/blob/master/Documentation/UsingWavegan.md) for what is coming.
+Please view this Github page for detailed instructions [Here](https://github.com/SopiMlab/MachineLearningWithAudio/blob/master/Documentation/UsingWavegan.md)

 {: .t60 }
 <!--